 To begin your quest in the mouseless realm, it is extremely important that you learn fast typing.1 keybr is a great website for that.

-Here are a few useful applications (and websites, and extenstions) I use in order to avoid using the mouse:
+Here are a few useful applications (and websites, and extensions) I use in order to avoid using the mouse:

-4. switching keys.
-Coming from Windows to macOS can be hard.
+• switching keys: Coming from Windows to macOS can be hard.
 That’s why I switched my cmd and option keys on my external keyboard using Karabiner-Elements.

 2. Shout out to stackoverflow!